Sonic Adventure: Conception

 In August 1996, shortly after the completion of Nights into Dreams, Iizuka proposed Sonic Adventure as a role-playing-style Sonic game with a greater emphasis on storytelling.
 Sonic Team started to work on it in April 1997 on the Saturn with a 20-strong team.
 Sonic Team created the first prototype using the Nights engine, but the Saturn's limited capabilities made development difficult.
 Sega president Hayao Nakayama informed Naka of the Saturn's successor, the Dreamcast, and he believed the new console would allow Sonic Team to create the ultimate Sonic game.
 When the team learned the Dreamcast was nearing completion, they moved development to take advantage of its greater quantity of RAM, stronger CPU, and the VMU.
 Not wanting to waste their completed work, they placed it as a bonus in the compilation game Sonic Jam, the final Sonic game for the Saturn.
 Development on the Dreamcast began in July 1997.

 Iizuka served as director on Sonic Adventure, while Naka produced.
 One of the largest video games created at the time, the team had grown to 60 after 10 months, and over 100 developers worked on the game in total.
 Sonic Team undertook development in conjunction with the Dreamcast, aiming to release the game in December 1998, even if it meant making improvements after release.
-Developing Sonic Adventure at the same time as the system, which was not completed until two months before the game's release, gave Iizuka influence over the console's development; for example, he was able to request more RAM for the console specifically for Sonic Adventure.
+Developing Sonic Adventure at the same time as the system, which was not completed until two months before release, gave Iizuka influence over the console's development; for example, he was able to request more RAM for the console specifically for Sonic Adventure.
 According to former Sega of America producer Mark Subotnick, Naka canceled Geist Force, an on-rails shooter that was planned as a Dreamcast launch game, so he could use its proprietary software for Sonic Adventure.